Looking for a Long Weekend Getaway Near Melbourne on a Budget? We've Got Just the Thing

 They say a change is as good as a holiday, but sometimes a holiday paid for with change is even better!

-We love a getaway at Easter time, but it often feels like Christmas only just ended and our budgets haven't recovered.
-The good thing is, an Easter long weekend doesn't have to cost a fortune - there's something in this fabulous state for everyone's price point.
+The good thing is a long weekend doesn't have to cost a fortune - there's something in this fabulous state for everyone's price point.

 Whether you favour a completely free, BYO campsite or a couple of bucks to spare, we've got something in this list that should suit.
 Get booking!